 This same branch was responsible for the review of the outcomes in the Analysis of Child Support Reforms, Report on the population impact of the new child support formula and Updated Report (July 2009).

 Obviously, they concluded that their own policy strategy was successful.

 Similarly family law issues such as custody are determined by the Family Law Branch of the Commonwealth Attorney-General’s Department.

 A PDF copy of this policy can be downloaded by clicking here.

 The Non-Custodial Parents Party (Equal Parenting) has the solution.
 At the same time, you have an opportunity of helping us achieve that solution.
-This is by joining our party and/or voting for our party at the next Federal Election (has to be before 12 January 2017).
+This is by joining our party and/or voting for our party at the next Federal Election.

 A PDF copy of our membership form can be downloaded by clicking from this web-site.